is it cyber security or cybersecurity

 Protection of data and information on a network within an organisation can be controlled with different levels of login/user access.
 Such a move limits the access for individuals within an organisation and for malicious users from outside the organisation that may have gained access.

 There are specialised tools that control traffic on a network; these tools will also highlight potential risks.
 The issue with these tools is, they are continually generating data.
-Due to the thousands of logs that are created, it is possible that genuine alerts are missed in the process.
+Due to the thousands of logs that are created, genuine alerts may be missed in the process.
 With the continued advancement of Artificial Intelligence (AI) and machine learning, security software can identify and alert of imminent risks.

 More organisations are storing and sharing data on the Cloud, such as: